cyverse/atmosphere-guides/src/contribution_guide/contribution_guide.md

 Role-specific variables that do not vary per-distro can still be defined in `vars/main.yml` or `defaults/main.yml`.

+#### Tasks

+Name your tasks to reflect the completed action in the past tense: `denyhosts stopped and disabled` rather than `stop and disable denyhosts`.
+This reinforces the goal of defining a series of idempotent steps to either reach or confirm a desired end state.

 #### Conditional Logic
 - To conditionally include or exclude a role, use the following syntax in a playbook: